China says Gen Bajwa extraordinary leader of Pak Army

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BEIJING: China, while praising the appointment of General Qamar Javed Bajwa as Chief of the Army Staff for the second term, said on Wednesday Gen Bajwa is an extraordinary leader of the Pakistan Army.
+BEIJING: China while praising the appointment of General Qamar Javed Bajwa as Chief of the Army Staff for the second term said Gen Bajwa is an extraordinary leader of the Pakistan Army.

 A spokesperson for the Chinese Foreign Ministry Geng Shuang while commenting on the appointment of General Bajwa for the second term said, “We noticed this decision by Pakistani government.
 General Bajwa is an extraordinary leader of Pakistan Army.
 He is old friend of Chinese government and the Chinese army.”

-BEIJING: China, while praising the appointment of General Qamar Javed Bajwa as Chief of the Army Staff for the second term, said on Wednesday Gen Bajwa is an extraordinary leader of the Pakistan Army.
+BEIJING: China while praising the appointment of General Qamar Javed Bajwa as Chief of the Army Staff for the second term said Gen Bajwa is an extraordinary leader of the Pakistan Army.

 A spokesperson for the Chinese Foreign Ministry Geng Shuang while commenting on the appointment of General Bajwa for the second term said, “We noticed this decision by Pakistani government.
 General Bajwa is an extraordinary leader of Pakistan Army.
 He is old friend of Chinese government and the Chinese army.”